wp-document-revisions/WP-Document-Revisions-Code-Cookbook/readme.md

 1. **Third Party Encryption** - example of how to integrate at rest encryption using third-party tools
 1. **Audit Trail** - creates check in / check out audit trail
 1. **Bulk Import** - how to batch import a directory (or other list) of files as documents
+1. **Change Tracker** - Auto-generates and appends revision summaries for changes to taxonomies, title, and visibility'
-1. **Post Parent** - Creates UI for selecting document's post parent (useful for querying on the front-end like attachments)
+1. **Document Parent** - Creates UI for selecting document's post parent (useful for querying on the front-end like attachments)
 1. **Filetype Taxonomy** - Adds support to filter by filetype
+1. **Network Admin** - Provides interface to set document upload directory when plugin is not network activated on multisite installs
+1. **Remove Date from Permalink** - Remove the automatically prepended `/yyyy/mm/` from document links
 1. **Remove Workflow States** - Completely removes Workflow state taxonomy backend and UI
 1. **Rename Documents** - changes all references to "Documents" in the interface to any label of your choosing
 1. **State Change Notification** - how to use document api to allow the author to receive notification
 1. **State Permissions** - allows setting user level permissions based on a custom taxonomy such as workflow state or other document status whenever his or her document changes workflow states
-1. **Change Tracker** - Auto-generates and appends revision summaries for changes to taxonomies, title, and visibility'
-1. **Network Admin** - Provides interface to set document upload directory when plugin is not network activated on multisite installs

 Code Cookbook Alumni (Deprecated functions now included with the plugin by default):